treolabs/treocore/README.md

 * [Nginx server configuration](docs/en/administration/nginx-server-configuration.md)

 ### Installation
-> Installation guide is based on **linux mint OS**.
-Of course, you can use any unix-based system, but make sure that your OS supported following commands.<br/>
+> Installation guide is based on **linux Mint OS**.
+Of course, you can use any unix-based system, but make sure that your OS supports the following commands.<br/>

 To create your new TreoCore application, first make sure you're using PHP 7.1 or above and have [Composer](https://getcomposer.org/) installed.